 Shell Shock Fitness is a fitness center based in Franklin, Tennessee.
 They run a wide range of group classes that help you to “shock your mind to change your body.”

-Shelli wanted to grow her business and bring her brand of training to people who couldn’t attend in-person classes at their studio.
+Shellie wanted to grow her business and bring her brand of training to people who couldn’t attend in-person classes at their studio.

-Shelli used Uscreen to create an online fitness studio where she could upload and record classes so that people could follow them at home or in the gym:
+Shellie used Uscreen to create an online fitness studio where she could upload and record classes so that people could follow them at home or in the gym:

 Access to these classes in-person would usually cost $29.99 per month.
 But, members of her online fitness studio can get unlimited access to these videos for just $12.99 per month.

-Shelli also added OTT apps to her VOD services, making her videos even more convenient for her clients because they can stream them to their:
+Shellie also added OTT apps to her VOD services, making her videos even more convenient for her clients because they can stream them to their:

 Meaning, they can take their training with them and perform sessions whenever and wherever they like; from a private corner of the gym through to a far-off hotel room.

 This is also more flexible for Shellie, too.
 She has been able to coach more people without needing to:

 - Be there at the point of purchase